-Large trucks can weigh anywhere between 10,000 and 80,000 pounds.
+Trucks can weigh between 10,000 and 80,000 pounds.
 While trucking is a vital part of our state's economy, trucking companies need to ensure they're not valuing profits over the safety of the public.

 Why Do Commercial Truck Accidents Happen?

-Trucking companies like Cardinal Logistics make their money by passing as much risk and costs onto their drivers as possible.
+Companies like Cardinal Logistics make profit by passing as much risk and costs onto their drivers.
 One of the most effective ways they do that is through pay-by-mile.
 Paying drivers pennies for every mile they drive ensures that drivers push themselves harder and harder to make ends meet while logistics companies earn larger profits.
 Non-driving work that truckers have to do—driving to pick up loads, waiting for loading/unloading, sitting in traffic, submitting to rig inspections—is dumped on the driver.

 Truck accidents we've investigated include:

 - Jackknife accidents